Berkeley-CS61B/website-sp24/labs/lab04/index.md

 git_exercise_2_task3_password
 ```

 The passwords should be placed the top 4 lines of your `magic_word.txt`.
-When you are ready, please submit to Gradescope.
+When you are ready, please
+submit to Gradescope.

+If you want to play around with the visualizer which we used to make some of the images in this lab,
+you can find it [here](https://git-school.github.io/visualizing-git/#free-remote).